powerhousepro69/videoinfox/readme.md

 Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and autoplay with Play Clipboard.

-v.2.054 update added: Auto play with option to quit everytime
+v.2.054 update added: Play Directory  Auto play with option to quit everytime
                                       a video ends (played to end or quit by user)

 Note : Some screenshots below need updated.